-For each account, smart meters record an electronic kWh reading, the date and time of energy usage, and overall peak demand.
+For each account, smart meters record the kWh reading, the date and time of energy usage, and overall peak demand.
 They also record the date and time of light blinks, the length of power outages, and whether they have rotated backwards or been tampered with.

 How do smart meters collect and transmit data?

-Will my smart meter automatically notify ECI REC when my power goes out?
+Will my smart meter automatically notifies ECI REC when my power goes out?

-While your smart meter will help us verify the root of the problem, it will not immediately notify the Cooperative when an outage occurs.
-When you have an outage or emergency situation, you should always call us at 877-850-4343.
+While your smart meter may help us verify the root of the problem, it will not immediately notify the Cooperative when an outage occurs.
+When you have an outage or emergency, you should always call us at 877-850-4343.